-Just like other kinds of vitiligo, what causes confetti-like vitiligo is still not known.
+Just like other kinds of vitiligo, what causes this nature of vitiligo is still not known.
 Over the years, many researchers have hypothesized that autoimmunity, hormonal misbalance, nutrition deficiency or oxidative stress could be a reason behind its occurrence in the first place.

 What research studies reveal about confetti vitiligo?

 As per the study, confetti-like depigmentation could be a marker of rapidly progressing vitiligo as well as a sign of inflammatory vitiligo.
 As per a study, Vitiligo Disease Activity Score (a clinical score reflecting signs of vitiligo’s activity) was significantly higher in the patients with confetti-like lesions compared with those without confetti-like lesions.

 A skin biopsy specimen of a confetti-like lesion in one patient also revealed an inflammatory infiltrate in the papillary dermis, which supports the fact that confetti-like vitiligo could be a sign of inflammatory vitiligo as well.

 Treatment of confetti-like vitiligo should be handled by any dermatologist, who is a vitiligo specialist.
 The treatment options may vary from phototherapy, topical corticosteroids to pulse doses of systemic corticosteroids.
 Since the exact cause of this kind of vitiligo is not known, the efficacy of available treatments is subject to many ongoing studies.